 - National Kidney Foundation

-If that is not enough of a problem, some medications used to treat chronic kidney disease can actually increase the amount of potassium in the body.
+If that is not enough of a problem, some medications used to treat chronic kidney illnesses can actually increase the amount of potassium in the body.
+It defeats the purpose of a low-potassium diet as a result.

-For these reasons, people with chronic kidney disease often need to follow a low-potassium or renal diet that limits foods high in this mineral.
+For these reasons, people with chronic kidney illnesses often need to follow a low-potassium diet or renal diet that limits foods high in this mineral.
 Most people will be instructed by their physician to reduce their potassium intake to 2,000 milligrams per day or less .

-Most people think that meat and fish are off the table when you need to limit your potassium intake.
+Most people think that meat and fish are off the table when you need to limit your potassium intake due to a low-potassium diet.

 But that does not have to be the case.
 In fact, the National Kidney Foundation does not consider meat to be a high-potassium food.